SPAD S.VII: Variants and experiments

 Other distinguishing features of the British-built S.VIIs included a gun fairing and a solid cowling access panel.
 The gun fairing partially covered the gun and extended rearwards, replacing the windshield.
-This, however, seriously limited pilot vision to the front and, although retained on training aircraft, it was ordered removed on aircraft destined for front line units in France.
+This, however, seriously limited pilot vision to the front and, although retained on training aircraft, was removed on aircraft destined for front line units.
 The bulged engine access panel located under the exhaust pipe on British models was made of a solid sheet of metal, in place of the louvered panel fitted on French production models.
 Some British SPADs were also fitted with small spinners on the prop hub.

-It quickly became apparent that the British production lines of the S.VII had lower quality standards than their French counterparts, resulting in aircraft with degraded performances and handling.
-Poor fabric sewing, fragile tailskids and radiators of insufficient effectiveness plagued the British SPADs.
-Photographic evidence shows that a number of British SPADs had the cylinder banks fairings, or even the entire upper engine cowling, cut out to compensate for the ill-functioning radiators.
-Most British S.VIIs were used for training purposes, front line units being equipped with French-built models.
-After some 220 aircraft had been produced, British production of the S.VII was halted in favour of better British types that were becoming available.
+It was soon apparent that British production lines had lower quality standards than their French counterparts, degrading performance and handling.
+Poor fabric sewing, fragile tailskids and ineffective radiators plagued the British SPADs.
+Photographic evidence shows that some had the cylinder bank fairings, or even the entire upper engine cowling, cut out to compensate for the malfunctioning radiators.
+As a result, most British-built S.VIIs were used for training, with front line units equipped with French-built models.
+After some 220 had been produced, British production of the S.VII was halted in favour of comparable British types that were becoming available.

-In a similar fashion, Russia produced approximately 100 S.VIIs under license in 1917 at the Dux factory in Moscow, with engines supplied by France.
+In a similar fashion, the Dux factory in Moscow produced approximately 100 S.VIIs under licence in 1917, with engines supplied by France.
 It would appear the engines were often used and/or of lower quality, and that Dux used lower-grade material in building the airframes.
-This combination of extra weight and weaker powerplant resulted in aircraft with significantly reduced performance.
+This combination of extra weight and weaker powerplants significantly reduced performance.

-The total number of aircraft produced seems uncertain, sources varying from 3,825 to some 5,600 SPAD S.VIIs built in France, 220 in the United Kingdom and approximately 100 in Russia.
+The total number of aircraft produced is uncertain, with sources varying from 3,825 to some 5,600 SPAD S.VIIs built in France, 220 in the United Kingdom and approximately 100 in Russia.
+French production numbers may include other SPAD models, and/or S.VIIs produced by other contractors.

-The SPAD XII began as a development of the S.VII, equipped with a 37 mm cannon.
-However, it underwent a major redesign and was a distinct type rather than a variant of the S.VII. the S.VII can be distinguished from both the S.XII and the later and larger S.XIII by having unraked cabane struts, connecting the top wing to the fuselage, as well as differences in armament.
+The SPAD XII began as an enlarged S.VII, equipped with a 37 mm cannon.
+It was a distinct type rather than a variant of the S.VII though. the S.VII can be distinguished from both the S.XII and the later and larger S.XIII by having unraked cabane struts, connecting the top wing to the fuselage, as well as differences in armament.

 Late models were equipped with 130 kW or 150 kW Hispano-Suiza engines.
 The upgrade produced a top speed of 212 km/h.